artela-network/artela-docs/docs/develop/get-started/hello-world-contract/index.md

     // Replace with the path to your smart contract abi file let abiPath = '<Your Contract ABI File>';

-    // Replace with the path to your smart contract source code file let contractSourceCodePath = '<Your Contract Source Code File>';
+    // Replace with the path to your smart contract byte code file let contractByteCodePath = '<Your Contract BIN File>';

     // Replace with your private key
     let privateKey = '<Your Private Key>';